openstack/nova/doc/source/cli/nova-manage.rst

    * - 5
      - Instance state invalid (must be stopped and unlocked)
    * - 6
-     - Instance is not attached to volume
+     - Volume is not attached to the instance
+   * - 7
+     - Connector host is not correct

 Libvirt Commands